GoogleCloudPlatform/cloud-foundation-fabric/CONTRIBUTING.md

 - that the correct copyright boilerplate is present in all files, using `tools/check_boilerplate.py`
 - that all Terraform code is linted via `terraform fmt`
+- that Terraform variables and outputs are sorted alphabetically
 - that all README files have up to date outputs, variables, and files (where relevant) tables, via `tools/check_documentation.py`
 - that all links in README files are syntactically correct and valid if internal, via `tools/check_links.py`
 - that resource names used in FAST stages stay within a length limit, via `tools/check_names.py`